-- Vehicles can drop students off in the morning on Dorchester Rd, outside of exit 2, staff members will be posted along the sidewalk to receive your children.
-If you would like to park and walk your child in you must park in the parking lot, not on Dorchester Rd. - Vehicles may line up along Dorchester Rd where signs permit, in the afternoon, to pick children up or park in one of the available spots in the parking lot.
+- Vehicles can drop students off in the morning on Dorchester Rd, outside of exit 2.
+If you would like to park and walk your child in you must park in the parking lot, not on the street in front of exit 2. - In the afternoon, vehicles may line up along Dorchester Rd where signs permit, to pick children up or park in one of the available spots in the parking lot.
 There is also parking along the surrounding streets excluding Newcastle Road directly in front of the school due to School bus parking.